MOSAIC-Satellite/.github/profile/README.md

-# Welcome to the Open-Source Repositories for the MOSAIC MockSat!
+# Welcome MOSAIC

+MOSAIC, or Modular Orbital Satellite for Advanced Innovation and Curriculum, is an open-source, modular satellite platform designed to advance space technology education and accelerate satellite mission design.

 🚧👷‍♀️CURRENTLY UNDER CONSTRUCTION👷‍♀️🚧